Anti-Romani sentiment: During Medieval Germany

-Initially, Roma and Sinti were welcomed and well-liked by Germans, but perceptions quickly shifted, leading to their being regarded as heathens and spies for Muslims.
+Initially, Roma and Sinti were welcomed and well-liked by the Holy Roman Empire, but perceptions quickly shifted, leading to their being regarded as heathens and spies for Muslims.
 The Catholic Church significantly contributed to the development and perpetuation of negative stereotypes about Roma and Sinti by linking their dark skin to notions of darkness and evil.
 By the close of the fifteenth century, it was claimed that Roma and Sinti were in collusion and in league with the devil.
 Kenrick and Puxon note that "the belief that blackness signifies inferiority and malevolence was already deeply entrenched in the Western psyche.
 The nearly black skin of many Romani people rendered them targets of this bias."
 The rise of the "Gypsy image" was also closely associated with the advent of academic "Gypsy studies" - "Zigeunerkunde" - in the eighteenth and nineteenth centuries in Europe, which were influenced by a prevalent perception of Roma and Sinti as bandits, thieves, sorcerers, and emissaries from an exotic realm.
 Early "Gypsy studies" were characterized by the belief in the "Gypsy's" unchangeability, an "oriental" Asian heritage, and their foreignness.
 Due to their unusual appearance and lifestyle, Roma and Sinti became a favored subject for projection.
 By capitalizing on the widespread image of Roma and Sinti as thieves, beggars, and beguilers who wander from place to place, they were categorized as the definitive "Other" and perceived as a danger to the German nation.
 The investigations conducted by anthropologists and "Gypsy folklorists," including Heinrich Grellmann, Christian C. Rüdiger, and August F. Pott, concentrated on the alleged ethnic "inferiority," criminal tendencies, and laziness of Roma and Sinti, thereby significantly influencing the policies of nation-states towards Romani communities.

-Germans did not view Roma and Sinti as secular embodiments of evil, akin to their perception of Jews, who were believed to possess a deliberate malevolence that posed a serious or existential threat to the German community.
-They lacked any belief that Sinti or Roma could spiritually or physically taint them, or that any other so-called subhumans could do so.
-Nonetheless, Germans regarded Sinti and Roma as morally depraved, immoral, evil and asocial individuals, representing a form of racial pollution that significantly harmed society.
 When Roma and Sinti first arrived in medieval Europe, they were welcomed by certain European courts.
-However, it was not long before they became the targets of hostility from Europeans who were wary of these newcomers.
+However, it was not long before they became targets of hostility from Europeans wary of these newcomers.
 Whether due to habit or coercion, many Roma led a nomadic lifestyle, which further incited the animosity of others.
-The broader European society branded them as thieves and tricksters, claiming they exploited their musical talents and physical allure to deceive the unsuspecting into their downfall.
+The broader European society branded them as thieves and tricksters, claiming they exploited their musical talents and physical allure to deceive the unsuspecting and bring them to their downfall.
 Several prevalent attitudes towards the Roma during the medieval era mirrored anti-Jewish sentiments.
 Non-Jewish Europeans wrongfully accused Jews of abducting Christian children for the purpose of using their blood; similarly, non-Roma accused Roma of kidnapping children for nefarious reasons.
 Like the Jews, the Romani people were often scapegoated during times of calamity, such as plagues or earthquakes.
 Their adversaries alleged that they poisoned wells, engaged in sorcery, and consorted with the devil and demonic forces.
 While European folklore did not hold the Romani people responsible for the death of Jesus, it did accuse them, due to their reputation as metalworkers, of forging the nails that pierced his body.
 According to European legends, the Romani people, like the Jews, were believed to have been cursed by God to wander the earth without ever finding a homeland.
 One widely circulated narrative suggested that while still in Egypt, the Roma attempted to obstruct Joseph, Mary, and the infant Jesus from seeking refuge from King Herod, resulting in their punishment of eternal homelessness.